- 24.2-megapixel stacked, back-illuminated, full-frame (35.6 x 23.8 mm) Exmor™ RS CMOS image sensor

 - Recording Movies

 Charging: The NP-FZ100 InfoLithium battery requires approximately 150 minutes (2.5 hours) to reach a full charge in the supplied BC-QZ1 battery charger.
-You can also charge the battery in the camera when you connect the supplied AC adapter and USB cable.
+You can also charge the battery in the camera when you connect the supplied USB Type C cable (or a Micro USB cable --not included) to your computer or a USB power port.
 This method takes approximately 285 minutes (4.75 hours).

 Power Save: You can set different time intervals for the camera to switch to Power Save mode.
 You can set the interval to 10 seconds, 1 minute, 2 minutes, 5 minutes, or 30 minutes.
 Once the camera goes into Power Save mode, you can return to the shooting mode by pressing the shutter button halfway.

-Vertical Grip: The optional VG-C3EM Vertical Grip holds two NP-FZ100 batteries to double the battery capacity.
-The vertical grip fastens to the bottom of the α9, and offers several controls for use when the camera is in the vertical (portrait orientation) position.
-With the VG-C3EM in place, you can charge one or both batteries with the camera-supplied USB cable and AC adapter.
-(Charging time is 4h 55m for one battery, and 9h 50m for two batteries.)
+Vertical Grip: The optional VG-C4AM Vertical Grip holds two NP-FZ100 batteries to essentially double the battery capacity.
+The vertical grip fastens to the bottom of the α9 II, and offers several controls for use when the camera is in the vertical (portrait orientation) position.

 LAN Terminal: An RJ-45 terminal is provided for connecting a Wired LAN for convenient transfer of large still image and movie files.
 A wired LAN is much more stable than a wireless connection for transferring large amounts of data.